 Guidelines and Tips for Crocheting Chemo Caps

 When crocheting or knitting chemo caps for donation, it is important to choose soft, wearable yarns.
-The skin of the scalp is very sensitive during and after chemotherapy, and may even be blistered or have sores.
+The skin of the scalp is very sensitive during and after chemotherapy and may even be blistered or have sores.
 Avoid using wool yarn, which can irritate sensitive skin.
 The Knots of Love charity has compiled a list of approved yarns that have been tested by cancer patients and found to be acceptable.
-They only accept caps made with the approved yarn.
+It only accepts caps made with the approved yarn.
 You may make chemo caps for other organizations using a different yarn.
 However, it should be in keeping with these same guidelines.
 After all, the point of a chemo cap is to comfort the wearer, so you want to make sure that the cap itself is comfortable.

 The chemo cap pattern you choose should produce a thinner, seamless cap.
 Avoiding lumps and seams is better for comfortable wear.
 Another consideration is that the pattern should be one that conceals the head rather than one where you can see through the weave to the scalp and the effects of the therapy.
 The person undergoing therapy may be bald or having hair coming out in clumps.
 This is something they may prefer to keep hidden.
 Therefore, you probably want to think simple when choosing a chemo cap pattern.
 A basic single crochet beanie is a good choice.
 It isn't openwork, so it won't be too revealing, and it is snug and seamless.